capeprivacy/cape-dataframes/README.md

 We recommend running it in a virtual environment, such as [venv](https://docs.python.org/3/library/venv.html).

-### Installing from source
+### Install from source

-It is also possible to install the library from source.
+It is possible to install the library from source.
+This installs all dependencies, including Apache Spark:

 ```sh
 git clone https://github.com/capeprivacy/cape-python.git
 cd cape-python
 make bootstrap
 ```

-This will also install all dependencies, including Apache Spark.
-Make sure you have `make` installed before running the above.

-## Example
+### Usage example

-*(this example is an abridged version of the tutorial found [here](https://github.com/capeprivacy/cape-python/tree/master/examples/tutorials))*
+*This example is an abridged version of the tutorial found [here](https://github.com/capeprivacy/cape-python/tree/master/examples/tutorials)*

-To discover what different transformations do and how you might use them, it is best to explore via the `transformations` APIs:
+To discover what different transformations do and how you can use them, explore the `transformations` APIs:

 ```python
 df = pd.DataFrame({